antleaf/doapr/webroot/content/repositories/figshare.md

 remining_indrawn_item: It will be replaced with a public notice to provide a record of the removal
 repository_type: Multidisciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: "Yes : includes researchers.\n\n"
 service_pricing: None
 short_name:
 status: open